atk/object-clone-proposal/Readme.md

 ## Use cases

-- convenient way of forcing complete rerender for MVC framworks like react
+- convenient way of forcing complete re-render for MVC frameworks like react
 - creating immutable clones of state for an undo history
-- making an immutable non-proxied clone of a proxied object
+- making an immutable clone without a proxy of an object with a proxy

 ## Syntax